kolenaIO/kolena/docs/dataset/advanced-usage/extract-metadata-text.md

 ### Non-ASCII Character Count

-Counts non-ASCII characters, which can indicate the use of emojis, special symbols, or non-English text.
+Counts **non-ASCII characters**, which can indicate the use of emojis, special symbols, or non-English text.
 This feature could be potentially helpful in ascertaining how models deal with non-ascii characters, i.e when there are multiple languages in the same text, etc.